Federal Loans for Students

 |AGGREGATE LIMITS||SUBSIDIZED||TOTAL (SUB AND UNSUB)|

 Federal Direct Graduate PLUS Loans are awarded to graduate students who are enrolled in at least six credits in a degree-seeking program.
 There is no annual loan limit for the Graduate PLUS Loans, but students cannot borrow in excess of their cost-of-attendance.
 Students who apply for Graduate PLUS Loans are subject to a credit check to evaluate creditworthiness.
 Before the Graduate PLUS Loan can be awarded, students must first apply for their maximum loan eligibility in Federal Direct Unsubsidized Loans.
-The interest rate for the Graduate PLUS Loan is fixed at 7.21%, with a 4.292% loan fee, for loans disbursed on or after July 1, 2014.
-Additionally, the interest rate is subject to change annually on July 1 when the rate is adjusted in accordance with the financial markets, so rate changes will impact loans disbursing after July 1, 2015.
+The interest rate for the Graduate PLUS Loan is fixed at 7.00%, with a 4.264% loan fee, for loans disbursed on or after July 1, 2017.
 To apply for the Graduate PLUS Loan, go to www.StudentLoans.gov, use your FSA ID to sign in, and then click on the Request PLUS Loan link.
 You must also complete a Graduate PLUS Master Promissory Note (MPN) and Graduate PLUS Entrance Counseling at the same Website.

-A Federal Perkins or a Nursing Student Loan is a fixed low-interest (5%) loan for students with exceptional financial need.
-MSU awards Federal Perkins and Nursing Student Loans primarily from funds generated from former students repaying these loans.
-As a Perkins Loan and/or Nursing Student Loan borrower, you are not charged a loan fee.
+Nursing Student Loan is a fixed low-interest (5%) loan for students with exceptional financial need.
+MSU awards Nursing Student Loans primarily from funds generated from former students repaying these loans.
+As a Nursing Student Loan borrower, you are not charged a loan fee.
 If you accept a Nursing Student Loan and then withdraw from the Nursing Program, your Nursing Loan will be canceled and you will begin repayment immediately.

-You will have a nine month grace period after you graduate, withdraw, leave school, or drop below half-time enrollment (less than six credits), before repayment of your Federal Perkins Loan and/or Nursing Student Loan begins.
+You will have a nine month grace period after you graduate, withdraw, leave school, or drop below half-time enrollment (less than six credits), before repayment of your Nursing Student Loan begins.
 At the end of your grace period, interest begins to accrue and you will have up to 10 years to repay the loan.
 There is never any penalty for prepaying on your loans.
-The total cost of borrowing a Perkins or Nursing Loan based on an annual loan amount of $2,000 with the fixed rate of 5% over a 10-year repayment period is $2,545.
-If you have any questions, please contact MSU's Perkins and Nursing Loan Service Center at 406-994-2702.
+The total cost of borrowing a Nursing Loan based on an annual loan amount of $2,000 with the fixed rate of 5% over a 10-year repayment period is $2,545.
+If you have any questions, please contact MSU's Nursing Loan Service Center at 406-994-2702.

 Alternative Loans are available from some private lenders and used as a last resort to fill unmet need between what you have received from financial aid sources and the Cost-of-Attendance.
 Alternative Loans are not federally funded.
 The terms and conditions on alternative loans vary widely.
 We strongly recommend you research the various rates, fees, and repayment options.
 We also recommend the following independent websites: (1) FinAid.org, which includes general information about private loans and comprehensive list of private lenders (2) Student Lending Analytics, which compares rates and other variables for your research before you pursue any alternative loan.
 Please note that while this site has not been updated since April 28, 2012, it does provide students with an idea of private student loan availability as well as items to consider in your loan decision-making process.
 More information can also be found on StudentAid.gov.